-We own a 2% general partner interest in Enterprise Products Partners, which conducts substantially all of our business.
-We have no independent operations and no material assets outside those of Enterprise Products Partners.
-The number of reconciling items between our consolidated balance sheet and that of Enterprise Products Partners are few.
-The most significant difference is that relating to minority interest ownership in our net assets by the limited partners of Enterprise Products Partners, and the elimination of our investment in Enterprise Products Partners with our underlying partner's capital account in Enterprise Products Partners.
-See Note 2 for additional information regarding minority interest ownership in our consolidated subsidiaries.
+Since EPE Holdings exercises control over Enterprise GP Holdings, EPE Holdings consolidates its balance sheet with that of Enterprise GP Holdings.
+EPE Holdings owns a 0.01% general partner interest in Enterprise GP Holdings, which conducts substantially all of EPE Holdings' business.
+EPE Holdings has no independent operations and no material assets outside those of Enterprise GP Holdings.

+The number of reconciling items between our consolidated balance sheet and that of Enterprise GP Holdings are few.
+The most significant reconciling item is that relating to minority interest in our net assets by the limited partners of Enterprise GP Holdings and the elimination of our investment in Enterprise GP Holdings with our underlying partner's capital account in Enterprise GP Holdings.
+See Note 2 for additional details regarding minority interest ownership in our consolidated subsidiaries.

 In our opinion, the accompanying unaudited condensed consolidated balance sheet includes all adjustments consisting of normal recurring accruals necessary for a fair presentation.
 Although we believe our disclosures are adequate to make the information presented in our unaudited balance sheet not misleading, certain information and footnote disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") have been condensed or omitted pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC" or "Commission").
-Enterprise Products GP's unaudited September 30, 2006 balance sheet should be read in conjunction with its audited December 31, 2005 balance sheet filed on Enterprise Products Partners' Form 8-K on February 27, 2006.
-In addition, this financial information should be read in conjunction with Enterprise Products Partners' Form 10-K for the year ended December 31, 2005 and its Form 10-Q for the three and nine months ended September 30, 2006.
-The Commission file number for Enterprise Products Partners' public filings is 1-14323.
+EPE Holdings' unaudited September 30, 2006 balance sheet should be read in conjunction with its audited December 31, 2005 balance sheet filed on Enterprise GP Holdings' Form 8-K on March 17, 2006.
+In addition, this financial information should be read in conjunction with Enterprise GP Holdings' Form 10-K for the year ended December 31, 2005 and its Form 10-Q for the three and nine months ended September 30, 2006.
+The Commission file number for Enterprise GP Holdings' public filings is 1-32610.